40-Acres/loan-contracts/DIAMOND-README.md

   - Ensure `MarketMatchingFacet` covers wallet↔offer and loan↔offer matching with full settlement tests and CEI.
 - [ ] External adapter path via router
   - Add adapter registry admin function in `MarketConfigFacet`: `setExternalAdapter(bytes32 key, address facet)` (owner or MARKET_ADMIN), plus `ExternalAdapterSet(key, facet)` event; disallow zero address.
-  - Define minimal adapter interface used by router: `quoteToken(uint256 tokenId, bytes quoteData) → (uint256 price, uint256 fee, address currency)` and `buyToken(uint256 tokenId, uint256 maxTotal, bytes buyData, bytes optionalPermit2)`.
+  - Define minimal adapter interface used by router: `quoteToken(uint256 tokenId, bytes quoteData) → (uint256 price, uint256 fee, address currency)` and uniform `buyToken(uint256 tokenId, uint256 maxPaymentTotal, address inputAsset, uint256 maxInputAmount, bytes tradeData, bytes marketData, bytes optionalPermit2)`.
   - Implement `MarketRouterFacet.quoteToken` for `ExternalAdapter` route: look up adapter by key, delegatecall `quoteToken`, bubble up reverts.
-  - Keep `MarketRouterFacet.buyToken` external branch but ensure delegatecall targets `buyToken` with the ABI above; bubble up revert data via `RevertHelper`.
+  - The router’s external branch delegatecalls adapter `buyToken` with separate parameters (no packed bytes).
+Reverts are bubbled via `RevertHelper`.
   - Update `VexyAdapterFacet` (or add a thin wrapper facet) to implement the generic `quoteToken/buyToken` so it can be invoked via the router; keep `takeVexyListing` as an optional convenience that forwards to the generic entry.
 - [ ] External matching improvements (Vexy)
   - In `matchOfferWithVexyListing`, add swap path when `offer.paymentToken != currency`: use Permit2 (if provided) to pull `offer.price`, execute ODOS trade with allowance bump/reset, and enforce balance-delta slippage to cover `extPrice` and fee.